Transitions of Care

 3.0

-Perform and Communicate a Medication Reconciliation
+Perform, Communicate, and Implement Findings from a Medication Reconciliation

 Compilation of a full medication history, including both prescribed and non-prescribed medications, from all available sources, including: